netboxlabs/orb-agent/README.md

   ...
 ```

-Currently, the only supported manager is the `local`.
-The policy will be retrieved from the same entry config file passed to the agent.
+Currently, only the `local` manager is supported, which retrieves policies from the same configuration file passed to the agent.

 ### Backends
-Each orb agent backend has its own capabilities and can be used in diferent ways to observe the network.
+Each Orb agent backend has its own capabilities and can be used in different ways to monitor the network.

 ```yaml
 orb: